hobbes7878/data-driven-journalism/week-4---feb-8.md

 Pick a publicly available dataset from a Texas municipal or state agency website.
 (Preferably one that actually interests you.)
 Download it and open it in Excel.
 Begin a **"data diary"** about your dataset.
 You should answer as many of the following questions in your data diary as apply to your data.

+- Who collected this data?
-- Who collected this data and what do they use it for?
+- What does the agency use this data for, i.e., why do they collect it?
--
 - How many records are in the dataset?
--
+- What time span does the data cover?
 - Describe each column of the dataset individually:
+    - What data is in this column?
-    - What kind of data does it contain, e.g., character strings, numbers, currency, dates, etc.?
+    - What kind of data does it contain, e.g., character strings, numbers, dates, etc.?
+    - If the column contains numeric data, what is the maximum and minimum value in the column?
+What's the average?
-    - What if any codes are used in this column and what do they describe?
+    - What if any codes are used in this column and what do they mean?
+- Using Quartz's guide, what elements of "bad data" do you see in this dataset, if any?

 ### Important:
-Data diaries are due by noon Tuesday.
-Please send them to me via Slack.
+Data diaries are due by **noon Tuesday**.
+Please send them to me via Slack in the #assignments channel.

 ---